Skip to main content

 Office Hours:

-Wood has taught at Texas Tech University and earned a Master’s degree in Communication Studies working under Dr. Catherine L. Langford.
+Wood has taught at Texas Tech University where he earned a Master’s Degree in Communication Studies—working under Dr. Catherine L. Langford.
 Wood served as the editorial assistant for Rhetoric & Public Affairs.
 In the fields of rhetoric, urban studies, and semiotics, Wood has presented various papers at regional, national, and international conferences.
-Before transitioning into academia, Wood served in the United States Marine Corps for eight years.
+In 2023, Wood was invited to the International Semiotics Institute in Prague, Czechia, where he presented his work on the power of visual metaphors in urban space.
+Serving in the U.S. Marine Corps infantry, Wood became interested in the proxemics and rhetorics in the built environment after training in urban warfare.

 Courses Regularly Taught: